-- Before driving the machine, always confirm that the travel levers/pedals direction corresponds to the direction you wish to drive. - Be sure to detour around any obstructions. - Avoid traveling over obstructions.
-Soil, fragments of rocks, and/or metal pieces may scatter around the machine.
-Do not allow personnel to stay around the machine while traveling. - Driving on a slope may cause the machine to slip or overturn, possibly resulting in serious injury or death. - Never attempt to ascend or descend 35 degrees or steeper slopes. - Be sure to fasten the seat belt. - When driving up or down a slope, keep the bucket facing the direction of travel, approximately 0.2 to 0.3 m (A) above the ground. - If the machine starts to skid or becomes unstable, immediately lower the bucket to the ground and stop. - Driving across the face of a slope or steering on a slope may cause the machine to skid or turnover.
+- Before driving the machine, always confirm that the steering wheel / and forward / reverse lever (switch) direction corresponds to the direction you wish to drive. - Be sure to detour around any obstructions. - Driving on a slope may cause the machine to slip or overturn, possibly resulting in serious injury or death. - When driving up or down a slope, keep the bucket facing the direction of travel, approximately 200 to 300 mm (approximately 8 to 12 in) (A) above the ground. - If the machine starts to skid or becomes unstable, immediately lower the bucket to the ground and stop. - Driving across the face of a slope or steering on a slope may cause the machine to skid or overturn.
 If the direction must be changed, move the machine to level ground, then, change the direction to ensure safe operation.